fieldtrip/website/workshop/paris2019/handson_anatomy.md

 {% include image src="/assets/img/workshop/paris2019/mri_headmodel.png" width="400" %}

-_Figure: The headmodel visualised on top of the volulmetric anatomical image_
+_Figure: The headmodel visualized on top of the volulmetric anatomical image_

 ## Creation of a cortex based source model